MonaSolutions/MonaServer/doc/serverapp.rst

     client.writer:writeMessage("Hello "..firstname.." "..name)
   end

-The both make exactly the same thing.
+They both make exactly the same thing.

 If the function is not available on the *client* object, it returns a *NetConnection.Call.Failed* status event with *Method 'test' not found* in description field.
 But you can also customize your own error event: